 This course explores the famous tales and traditions of the Classical world.
-Topics include: the twelve Olympian gods; heroes and monsters such as Heracles, Perseus, Medusa and the Minotaur; Homer and the Trojan War Cycle of myths; etc. Students will also be introduced to the Ancient Greek alphabet and will learn how to write their names, as well as those of the most famous heroes and monsters, as the ancients did.
-This is a very hands-on, active, project-based class designed for those interested in the fantastic stories of Ancient Greece and Rome.
+Topics include the Olympian gods, heroes such as Hercules and Perseus, monsters like Medusa and the Minotaur and the Trojan War Cycle of myths.
+Students will also be introduced to the Ancient Greek alphabet, learning how to write their names, as well as the names of the most famous heroes and monsters, as the ancients did.
+This is a very hands-on, active, project-based class designed for those interested in the fantastic stories of Greece and Rome.
+Throughout our studies of these pre-Christian cultures, all the Sisters of Mercy Critical Concerns and Values will be stressed as context and a counterpoint to these ancient tales.